hobbist2102/RSVP_APP_CURSOR_COpilot/docs/MULTI_TENANT_ISOLATION.md

 ## Recent Implementation Progress

-As of April 13, 2025, the following progress has been made:
+As of May 19, 2025, the following progress has been made:

 1. Implemented context-aware guest access method `getGuestWithEventContext`
 2. Added warning logs and documentation for unsafe non-context methods